dido1998/Recurrent-Independent-Mechanisms/README.md

 These different modules are modeled using LSTMs or GRUs.
 The total number of modules are fixed to Kt.
 At each time-step a fixed number (Ka) modules are selected to be active.
 These Ka active modules are selected using an input attention mechanism.
 The top-Ka modules that produce the highest scores for the input are selected to be active.
 The other modules are fed a null-input (all zeros).

-Once the new states for each module (normal LSTM or GRU computation) is computed, each module can interact with each other using another attention mechanism which is called the communication attention mechanism.
+Once the new states for each module (normal LSTM or GRU computation) are computed given their inputs that come from the input attention, each module can interact with each other using another attention mechanism which is called the communication attention mechanism.
 Only the states of the active modules are updated using this attention mechanism.
 The active modules can refer to the active modules as well as the inactive modules for updating their states.

 The image below has been taken from the original [paper](https://arxiv.org/pdf/1909.10893.pdf).